 Often, the results of the free initial consult will not result in any detectable problems.
 The child will then continue to be seen yearly, at no charge, to monitor their growth and development, preventing any issues from arising as permanent teeth erupt.

-We recommend that you schedule a consultation for your youngster prior to age seven if they have skeletal issues or other concerns such as:
+It is recommended that you schedule a consultation for your child by the age of seven and the AAO (American Association of Orthodontists) agrees!
+Even sooner if they have skeletal issues or other concerns such as:

 You may also wish to visit our office if your child is exhibiting difficulty enunciating properly, or struggling to chew food comfortably.

 Using a variety of orthodontic techniques and devices, Drs.
 Karski and Spokane can correct both functional and aesthetic issues.
 A thumb wire can help your child overcome thumb sucking, and limited braces can correct the projection of protruding teeth.
 An expansion device can be used to widen the jaw and correct an open bite, which can reduce tongue thrusting.
 This type of appliance can also treat width or vertical jaw issues, an imbalance between the upper and lower jaw, and speech concerns.
 If your child has lost teeth early, we may place space maintainers to hold the arches in place and encourage permanent teeth to erupt properly.
 After treatment, a retainer can maintain your child's results.

 For some patients, orthodontic treatment is more effective if it is divided into two phases.

 The goal of phase one treatment is to create a strong, healthy foundation.
 We can use various methods, such as a rapid palatal expander or limited braces, to ensure the patient's jaw develops in a way that will accommodate all the permanent teeth.
 This can help your child avoid the need avoid the need for braces or treatment later and/or to prevent future complications like extractions or jaw surgery, as well as ensure a better overall outcome.